dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 Exercise:
 - Try fill the `TODO` part of the ANFer code.
-- What if we name each `lambda`?
+- What if we give each `lambda` a new name and let-bind it?
 Modify the code.

 ## CPSer